varigence/docs/bimlstudio/release-notes/bimlstudio-2019.1.md

 * Fixed bug where `Container` property `TransactionOption` was being evaluated as an object rather than an `int32`.
 * Fixed typo in `MergeJoin` error message.

+## BimlStudio Improvements
+* Removed the live assets checkbox from the logical view as it was confusing and no longer valuable for modern users of BimlStudio.
+* The validator is now suspended during background compilation to improve performance and prevent the temporary appearance of spurious errors.

 ## Azure Data Factory
 * Fixed the way that `TabularTranslator` is emitted in Copy activities.
 * Added support for `DynamicsAx` linked services, datasets, copy sources and copy sinks.